-Wax or grease varnish should not be covered, since these substances have fungicidal properties.
-Well-established light black or brown geotextile - covering material (sponboard, lutrasil, geospan) with density 40 g / m2.
+Wax or garden varnish should not be coated with holes, since these substances have fungicidal properties.
+Lightweight black or brown geotextile has proven itself well - covering material (spunboard, lutrasil, geospan) with a density of 40 g / m2.
 They are strongly swaddled with logs, fixed with ropes or scotch tape.
 The upper and lower logs are left open.

 In the warm season, the logs are placed vertically, somewhere in a shady place, so that direct sunlight does not fall on them, and for stability they are buried in the ground to a height of up to 10 cm.
 In winter, they can be placed in a warm utility room, horizontally on supports or racks.

 Different conditions are necessary for different growth phases of the mycelium.
 The maximum growth of the mycelium is observed at a temperature of + 20-22 degrees and very high humidity (95-100%).
 High concentration of carbon dioxide (20-28%) and lack of light promote the growth of mycelium.
 All these conditions are easily ensured when the logs are wrapped with cover material.
 Approximately in 4-5 months it is removed.